Content from Introduction

 Fossil fuels and high-carbon sources of energy

-Most electricity is produced through burning fossil fuels, usually coal.
+Across the world, a lot of electricity is produced through burning fossil fuels, usually coal.
 Fossil fuels are made from decomposing plants and animals.
 These fuels are found in the Earth’s crust and contain carbon and hydrogen, which can be burned for energy.
 Coal, oil, and natural gas are examples of fossil fuels.

 Most people think electricity is clean.
 Our hands don’t get dirty when we plug something into a wall, and our laptops don’t need exhaust pipes.
-However, since most electricity comes from burning fossil fuels and energy supply is the single most significant cause of carbon emissions, we can draw a direct line from electricity to carbon emissions.
-In these terms, electricity can be considered a proxy for carbon.
+However, in some geographical regions most electricity comes from burning fossil fuels and energy supply is the single most significant cause of carbon emissions.
+For HPC services hosted in such locations, we can draw a direct line from electricity to carbon emissions and, hence, electricity can be considered a proxy for carbon.
+If our goal is to be carbon efficient in out use of HPC hosted in these regions, then it means our goal is also to be energy efficient since energy is a proxy for carbon.
+This means using the least amount of energy possible per unit of work.

 Low-carbon sources of energy